-- NOTE: When converting an Input to the Primary Format, select the Secondary Format option that has (I), for input only, appended to it.
-Conversely, when converting an Output from the Primary Format, you must select an output signal with (O) for output only. - IMPORTANT: Do not confuse this Format function screen conversion, which uses AJA hardware and operates on either Mac or PC, with the separate Conversion function screen, which uses Quicktime for conversion and is only available on Mac. - Conversion lcons When an input or output is a different standard than the framebuffer, the KONA may be up- down- or cross-converting the signal to the selected standard.
+When an input or output is a different standard than the framebuffer, the KONA may be up- down- or cross-converting the signal to the selected standard.
 This may be automatic, because it's detected an input signal that differs from the standard currently selected, or because you've explicitly told it to convert.
 In either case, the block diagram will show the conversion by displaying a conversion icon in between the input/output and the framebuffer.

-Figure 4.
+Figure 24.
 Up, Down, and Cross-convert Icons